PrimaveraDeveloper/lithium/dir/common/dls.md

 # Data Lookup Service (DLS)

-The Data Lookup Service provides a centralized store for reference data, automatically updated, when applicable, from external sources (e.g. InformaDB).
+The Data Lookup Service provides a centralized store for reference data, automatically updated (when applicable) from external sources (e.g. InformaDB).

 The current version supports the following reference data: